Marjan-Kh/PCA-for-Face-Recognition/README.md

 # PCA-for-Face-Recognition
 Eigenfaces — Face Classification

-A PCA applied to face recognition problem in a way to:
+A PCA applied to a face recognition problem in a way to:

 - Reducing the dimensionality of the dataset,
 - Keeping only the components that explain the most variance,